-These classic seven layer bars are famous in my family.
+These old fashioned 7 layer bars are famous in my family.
 They are delectably delicious and yet so easy to make.
 With only seven ingredients, they come together quickly and with very few dishes to do afterwards.
 It’s the best of both worlds!
 Even friends who don’t like coconut like these morsels.

 Luckily, these bars freeze well, which is great because the recipe makes a ton of bars.